Azure/azure-sdk-for-js/sdk/monitor/monitor-opentelemetry-exporter/README.md

 See our [support policy](https://github.com/Azure/azure-sdk-for-js/blob/main/SUPPORT.md) for more details.

 > *Warning:* This SDK only works for Node.js environments.
-Use the [Application Insights JavaScript SDK](https://github.com/microsoft/ApplicationInsights-JS) for web and browser scenarios.
+Use the [Application Insights JavaScript SDK](https://github.com/microsoft/ApplicationInsights-JS) for browser environments.

 ### Prerequisites